monsoonmaelstrom/book2/book2.md

 “Go ahead,” I say, calling what I hope is a bluff.

 “Hazel wants to train Giorgi up in hopes that if she… what?
-Breaks bad one day, someone might have a chance a killing her,” Peter says.
+Breaks bad one day, someone might have a chance at killing her,” Peter says.

 Fuck.